Breast Cancer

 You might consider preventive surgery if you:

-• Have a mutation in the BRCA1 or BRCA2 gene (or certain other genes that increase breast cancer risk) that is found by genetic testing
+• Have a gene change (mutation) in a high-risk gene, such as BRCA1, BRCA2, or another gene that increases breast cancer risk, found by genetic testing

-• Have a strong family history of breast cancer (such as breast cancer in several close relatives, or breast cancer in at least one relative at a young age)
+• Have a strong family history of breast cancer, such as several close relatives with breast cancer or 1 or more relatives diagnosed with breast cancer at a young age

 • Had radiation therapy to the chest before age 30

-• Have (or have had) cancer in one breast (especially if you also have a strong family history)
+• Have cancer now, or have had cancer before, in one breast, especially if you also have a strong family history

-Like any type of surgery, a mastectomy can have risks and side effects, some of which could affect your quality of life.
-Because of this, preventive surgery is not usually a good option for women who are at average risk of breast cancer, or for those who are at only slightly increased risk.
+When considering surgery, other factors such as overall health, age, and how surgery may affect you are important.
+Like any surgery, a mastectomy or oophorectomy can have risks and side effects.
+Some of these could affect your daily life.
+Because of this, preventive surgery is not usually a good option if you are at average or slightly increased risk of breast cancer.
+It is not usually a good option for people who have other health issues that make surgery riskier.

 Prophylactic mastectomy

-A prophylactic mastectomy is surgery to remove one or both breasts to lower the chances of getting breast cancer.
-There are different types of mastectomies that might be options.
+A prophylactic mastectomy is surgery to remove one or both breasts.
+This lowers the risk of breast cancer.
+Different types of mastectomies might be options.

-A prophylactic mastectomy can lower breast cancer risk by 90% or more, but it doesn’t guarantee that you will not get breast cancer.
+A prophylactic mastectomy can lower breast cancer risk by 90% or more.
+However, it doesn’t guarantee that you will not get breast cancer.
 This is because it's not possible to remove all breast cells, even with a mastectomy.
-The breast cells that are left behind might still go on to become cancer.
+The breast cells that remain might still become cancer.

 A prophylactic mastectomy might be considered in two main situations.